 You will need to approach this with discretion and sensitivity, in a way that supports both the trans/gender diverse teen and anyone else assigned to that shared room who may be significantly affected by their presence, or who has specific medical needs or needs related to disability.

-As always, equalities legislation requires that you make 'reasonable adjustment' taking into account the resources and accommodation available and the needs of all concerned for safety, decency and privacy.
+As always, the Equalities Act 2010 requires that you make 'reasonable adjustment', taking into account the resources and accommodation available and the safety, decency and privacy of all concerned.

 Safer transport